-New York Masters in Curriculum and Instruction Programs
+Masters in Curriculum & Instruction Programs in New York

 Masters in Curriculum and Instruction programs focus on two main things, the development and delivery of instructional materials.
 Some programs also highlight teacher education.
 Students study current trends and methods of educating.
 They also learn to use educational research to improve their teaching practice and use new methods of classroom management.

 A Masters in Curriculum and Instruction stress’ curriculum theory, research and implementation as a concentration within education.
 Students may be either current or aspiring educators, or interested in educational leadership.

 Why Consider a Masters in Curriculum and Instruction?

 Masters in Curriculum and Instruction programs stress instructional design.
 This is an area important to dedicated educators who are concerned about student achievement and how to motivate their students to perform better.
 With a keen understanding of the learning process, teachers are better equipped to help students to understand what they are being taught.
 Curriculum and Instruction Masters programs advance the ability to design course materials for a specific student population.
 They may also highlight a content element or look for a program that focuses on a subject.
 Stem education is one example.